olivier-2018/Optimization-of-District-Heating/README.md

 - **What**: A forecast of the required total power (in kW) for each hour of the next 24 hours, depending on the meteorological forecast for the outside temperature and other relevant parameters".
 - **Why**: So that the control system 1) consumes as little energy as possible and 2) can do without the use of fossil sources.
 The goal is that if possible only the interaction of the wood boiler and the storage tank (a kind of large boiler) are required to cover the heat requirements

--
-Detailliert:
+Detailed questions:
 *1. As AEW, we would like to know how many kW/h of gas boiler-produced heat per year we could have saved through the performance forecast in order to decide whether it would have a significant impact on the climate targets.*

-*2. As a production engineer, I need a forecast of the total power required (in kW) for each hour of the next 24 hours so that I can visualize it.*
+*2. As production engineer, one needs a forecast of the total power required (in kW) for each hour of the next 24 hours and the ability to visualize it.*

-*3. As a data scientist, I want to know which weather factors significantly influence the required total power (in kW) based on the historical data (e.g., in addition to the outside temperature, the global radiation, wind speed, humidity,...) so that I have the right input data choose for the forecast*
+*3. As data scientist, one needs to know which factors significantly influence the required total power (in kW) based on the historical data (e.g., in addition to the outside temperature, the global radiation, wind speed, humidity,...) so that I have the right input data choose for the forecast*

 *4. As a data scientist, I want to recognize the fixed operating times of customer boilers from consumption data so that I can add this input to the performance forecast*